Zeninari/Simple-TCU-Presence-Maker/README.md

 # TCU Status Presence Maker

-**NOTICE:** This application bundles Tesseract OCR, which is licensed under Apache License 2.0.
+⚠️ **IMPORTANT:**  This application bundles Tesseract OCR, which is licensed under Apache License 2.0.
 The original LICENSE file is included in this distribution.
+The program does not interact with the game directly, it only reads your screen to determine your location.

 ## Overview
 This tool displays your current in-game map location from **The Crew Unlimited** as a Discord Rich Presence status.

-⚠️ **IMPORTANT:** The program does not interact with the game directly—it only reads your screen to determine your location.

 ---